Canary Rockfish

 Key Features

-- Bright orange-yellow body coloration
+- Bright orange or sunset-colored body

-- Distinctive white or pale gray lateral line running the length of the body
+- Clear white or gray lateral line

 When You’ll See Them